terrylinooo/githuber-md/README.md

 The better situation to use this plugin is you just started a new blog.

-If you're planing to use this plugin in an existing blog, be sure to:
+If you're planning to use this plugin in an existing blog, be sure to:

-- At the first, backup your data, we are not guarantee things work as expected.
+- At the first, backup your data, we do not guarantee things work as expected.
 - Turn off other Markdown plugins, because the similar plugins might do the same things when submitting your posts, may have some syntax conversion issues between Markdown and HTML.